sipeed/sipeed_wiki/docs/hardware/en/maixcam/os.md

 * Power off the MaixCAM, keeping the TF card inserted.
 * Hold down the `user` button, plug in the USB cable to the computer, (or plug in the USB cable first, then hold down the `user` button, press the `reset` button briefly and release it), wait for the disk drive to appear on the computer, and then release the `user` button.
 * Open `Etcher`, select the image file, choose the disk drive, and click `Flash`.
+* Wait for the burning process to complete.
+If your computer prompts `You need to format the disk in drive G: before you can use it`, **do not** click on format disk!
+Otherwise, the newly burned system will be formatted again!
+Close the window, right-click the disk, and select eject TF card.
-* Wait for the flashing to complete, then press the `reset` button or power it back on, wait for the system to boot.
+* Then press the `reset` button or power it back on, wait for the system to boot.
 The first boot might be slow, wait until the screen displays content (to be safe, wait about 1 minute), and do not power off during boot-up to prevent file corruption during system initialization (if this happens, reflash the image).

 > If you cannot enter USB upgrade mode, the system files may be corrupted, and you should reflash the TF card using a card reader.